 The topic "Amazon insulting China" gained over 180,000 views and 400 comments on Weibo within two hours.

 Amazon did not respond to requests for comment as of press time.

 This is the second time the US retail platform has drawn the ire of Chinese consumers for allowing items to be sold that feature offensive images and slogans.

 In August, when the Hong Kong Special Administrative Region was grappling with violent protests backed by local secessionists and beyond, Chinese consumers blasted Amazon for selling shirts with slogans that said, "Free Hong Kong, Democracy Now," which was used by the rioters.

-Amazon later apologized and stated the company recognizes and respects the "one country, two systems" principle in China's governance over Hong Kong.
+Amazon later apologized and stated the company recognizes and respects the "one country, two system" principle in China's governance over Hong Kong.

-Since the coronavirus epidemic gained national attention in mid-January, there have been reports of increasing racist rhetoric aimed at Chinese nationals in other countries.
+Since the coronavirus epidemic gained national attention in mid-January, there have been reports of increasing racist rhetoric aimed at Chinese nationals in foreign countries.

 The slogan "Coronavirus made in China" first gained attention after it appeared on the cover of the German newspaper Der Spiegel.
 Chinese officials and citizens slammed the publication for the offensive headline.